How to record a FaceTime call on your iPhone or Mac

 Unlock your iPhone.
 Its display should now appear in QuickTime on your Mac.

 - In QuickTime for Mac, make sure the volume bar is turned up.
-Otherwise, you won't be able to hear your call, and what would even be the point of having it?
+Otherwise, you won't be able to hear your call, and what would even be the point?

 Open FaceTime on your iPhone.